Pressio/pressio-demoapps/docs/src/api.rst

    .. cpp:type:: jacobian_type

-      Data structure type to store the Jacobian: currently, this is an Eigen sparse Crs matrix.
+      Data structure type to store the Jacobian: currently, this is an Eigen sparse CSR matrix.

    .. cpp:function:: auto totalDofSampleMesh()